georgwittberger/configdeployer-console/README.md

 ConfigDeployer Console Application
 ==================================

 ConfigDeployer Console is a Java application designed for the deployment of software configurations in different installation environments using XML format profiles.
-It is based on the equally named core framework *ConfigDeployer*.
+It is based on the [ConfigDeployer Core Module](https://github.com/georgwittberger/configdeployer-core).

 Getting started
 ---------------

 ### Obtaining the source code

-Install *Git* on your computer, open the *Git Bash* and navigate to the directory where you want to check-out the repository.
+Install [Git](http://git-scm.com/downloads) on your computer, open the Git Bash and navigate to the directory where you want to check-out the repository.
 Then execute the following command:

     git clone https://github.com/georgwittberger/configdeployer-console.git